scholtalbers/docker-rstudio-notebook/README.md

 This is based on the work by Helena Rasche and Bjoern Gruening - see the fork origin: https://github.com/erasche/docker-rstudio-notebook

-Merged forks from Justin Band and others - please see the commit history.
+Merged forks from Justin Band, Adrian Zetner and others - please see the commit history.